seale61/jwt-server/README.md

 Using the -p switch will prompt you for a password

 ### Create a .env file
-In the root folder of the API, create a file named **.env** and add the following lines (replacing the sample information with your own)
+In the same folder as the app.js file, create a file named **.env** and add the following lines (replacing the sample information with your own)

     DB_HOST=localhost
     DB_USER=your_mysql_username